No. Please apply next year.

 No. We welcome students and teachers from any school or district.

-No. As long as you are a US citizen or permanent resident, and you can provide your own housing and transportation, you are welcome to apply.
+No. As long as you can provide your own housing and transportation, you are welcome to apply.

 Yes.
 All academic year activities can be modified for out-of-state students.